Home

 Grading Info

-Our close scrutiny under a now unfairly banned 100w lamp reveals marks etc that may sound so only playing the start of a problem-free record is adequate.
-Using a 100w lamp in a darkened room is the only way to grade, in a daylit room, direct daylight/sunlight or under a fluorescent light is useless for grading & why so many miss obvious marks & still grade it EX.
-Who else offers this dedication?
+Our close scrutiny using an equivalent 100w lamp in a darkened room is the only way to grade, in a daylit room, direct daylight/sunlight or under a fluorescent light is useless for grading & why so many miss obvious marks & still grade it EX.

-HIGH QUALITY PHOTOS show the label grade for what it really is.
-We've added NOC sl wol, sm tol etc to help you see what there is without clicking the photo.
+These show the label grade for what it really is.
+We've added No Centre, Label Writing, Label Tear etc to help you see what there is without clicking the photo.
 Record labels generally match the vinyl grade, but always check to see.
-Having to put "sl wol" where only a tiny number is written needs noting, if with a grumble on seeing it when we didn't notice it before, so do look at what it means by seeing both photos before dismissing a bargain.
+Having to put "Label Writing" where only a tiny number is written needs noting so the buyer can look & see it's nothing much perhaps, so do look at what it means by seeing both photos.
 Buyers today paying premium prices only want unmarked labels & NM or better, and we've noticed these sort of buyers are increasing.
 A tiny pen initial or a marker pen name in big letters: it's all imperfection.
+Common records in high grade but with label marks are of bulk lot value only, ie Freddie Cannon 'Way Down Yonder' might sell eventually for £5 in Mint, but one with an initial or tidy name it sadly goes in the 25p bulk lots as not a collectable now.
+It's that harsh.

 Only Grading by "Play Grading" but not Visual Grading is so unreliable